CZ-NIC/knot-resolver/daemon/bindings/cache.rst

 Persistence
 -----------
 .. tip:: Using tmpfs for cache improves performance and reduces disk I/O.
-.. tip:: It's possible to configure the cache to take up the entire dedicated filesystem (see `cache.fssize()`_ example).

 By default the cache is saved on a persistent storage device so the content of the cache is persisted during system reboot.